DasariBhanushree/devops-end-to-end-project/README.md

 - GitHub Copilot

 Goal:
-Learn complete DevOps workflow from code commit to production deployment.
+Learn the complete DevOps workflow from code commit to production deployment.